egonw/swat4hcls-2023--custom-scholia/paper/paper.md

 # Introduction

 As part of the SWAT4HCLS hackathon we set out to generalize the Scholia platform [@extends:discusses:Nielsen2017Scholia] so that it can be run on other SPARQL endpoints.
-We specifically had these goals:
+Example other endpoints fall in various categories with increasing needs of the generalization of Scholia.
+Simplest are the Wikidata subsets [XXXX] which use the same classes and properties as Wikidata.
+More difficult is a custom Wikibase, where identical classes and properties between Wikidata and the Wikibase have different identifiers and a mapping is needed.
+A third application is to run the custom Scholia version on top of the Wikidata but hosted with different triple store software.
+In this case SPARQL queries may need updating for removal of Wikidata-specific query constructs.

+A last use case which will require development from scratch of much of the Scholia content.
+For example, when using the Scholia concept on independent RDF datasets.
+The latter is far outside the scope of this hackathon, but it is worth noticing that the work in this hackathon contributes to that idea too.

+For this SWAT4HCLS hackathon we specifically had the following four tasks:

 * make the SPARQL endpoint configurable (e.g. support the Virtuoso instance)
 * allow configuring which aspects to show
+* extract mapping of Wikidata classes (Q-ids) to Scholia aspects into a config file
 * mappings between Wikibase properties and classes with Wikidata equivalents (so that SPARQL can be in the "Wikidata language" but translated to the "Wikibase language" before being run)

-* extract mapping of Wikidata classes (Q-ids) to Scholia aspects into a config file
-* support endpoints with Wikidata subsets (see e.g. https://biohackrxiv.org/n7qku/)
-* record any other issues that involve running Scholia around another
+Where relevant, we will record any other issues that involve running Scholia around another.

 # Results

+The hackathon project was pitched in the morning.
+One person showed interest in Scholia and installation instructions were shared.
+For the hacking itself, it was only the authors of this paper that contributed to tangible results.
+These are described here.

 ## Task 1